microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

     ![bc-wait-screen](./media/bc-setup-store-4-wait.png)
 6. After your online store is ready, you’ll be welcomed by a store summary screen.
 In this case, we have named our demo store as “Contoso”. ![bc-store-welcome](./media/bc-setup-store-5-welcome.png)You can choose a different name.
 This is a pre-populated demo environment and ships with sample data i.e., product master data.
 In a production scenario, you'll add your own item lines (or products) to the store which you could sell through the online store.
 The steps to add products to a BigCommerce store are covered [here](https://support.bigcommerce.com/s/article/Adding-Products-v3?language=en_US).

-**BigCommerce API Key**
+#### BigCommerce API Key

 This API key will be used by IOM Provider to fetch order data from BigCommerce.

 1. An **API key** generated by the admin account configured in (1).
 This key will be used by IOM Provider for pulling customer orders created on Bigcommerce platform.

     > Note: BigCommerce uses its own proprietary authentication and authorization mechanism independent of Azure AD (AAD).
-Hence, separate privileged account is required to configure and deploy BigCommerce ecommerce store.
+Hence, separate privileged account is required to configure and deploy BigCommerce E-Commerce  store.

-2. Login to [BigCommerce portal](https://login.bigcommerce.com/login) using adminstrator credentials for BigCommerce.
+2. Login to [BigCommerce portal](https://login.bigcommerce.com/login) using administrator credentials for BigCommerce.
 These were configured previously.
 ![Admin login to BC portal](./media/bc-api-login.png)

 3. Go to **Advanced Settings > API Accounts**.